topbitdu/unidom-contact-china/ROADMAP.md

 1. Mobile Phone Number model & migration (20010391560010)

 ## v0.2
-1. Improved the Mobile Phone Number model to include the Model Extension concern
+1. Improve the Mobile Phone Number model to include the Model Extension concern

 ## v0.3
 1. Improved the Mobile Phone Number model to extract the regular expression for format validation